 Let the cookies rest, and the chocolate set.

 You can keep them in the refrigerator.

 After the chocolate has set, you can remove it from the rack or parchment paper, and you will be able to easily store it because the chocolate will have hardened.
 I like these containers below to store my baked goods.
 They are air-tight containers and seriously they are the best.
-This is not sponsored in any way, but I have a couple of friends who bought this after seeing mine and absolutely loved them, so I am sharing here the affiliate link.
+This is not sponsored in any way, but I have a couple of friends who bought this after seeing mine and absolutely loved them.

 Anywho, these Vegan Cookie Sandwiches will stop you in your tracks!
 Because they are going to exceed your every expectation.
 This recipe was born while I was simply recipe testing, not intending on photographing, or making a blog post at all.
 When I made the caramel, I was trying to make a vegan caramel cookie, actually.

 But everything worked out so perfectly.
 And one thing led to another.
 So here we have the vegan cookies recipe for you!

 These Vegan Cookie Sandwiches can be kept in the fridge for up to 5 days, but I doubt they will last that long.